googleapis/google-cloud-php/Bigtable/README.md

 Please see our [Authentication guide](https://github.com/GoogleCloudPlatform/google-cloud-php/blob/master/AUTHENTICATION.md) for more information on authenticating your client.
 Once authenticated, you'll be ready to start making requests.

+When going through the authentication guide, please take note that the handwritten client for this package will more closely follow the conventions outlined for the generated clients.

 ### Sample

 ```php